SophiaFrederike/NOVA-Infinite-Runner/README.md

  - (would like to add extrapoints like beer (NightlifeGuide) and Goldenes NOVA Logo (Karriere Navi, and StudiIcon (representing Studiengang))
     - They have to be added up to the health of the Player too
  - create a gif out of the player so that it looks better
- - add better pictures for the coins
+ - I could add more point images

  DONE:
  - I need different kind of points to show the different kinds of possibilities (Job, Praktika, Stipendium, Engagement, Thesis)